george-mammen/KTU-S3-OOPs-with-Java/README.md

 1. Addition of two numbers.

 2. Write a program to print the area of a rectangle by creating a class named 'Area' taking the values of its length and breadth as parameters of its constructor and having a      method named 'returnArea' which returns the area of the rectangle.
-Length and breadth of rectangle are entered through keyboard.➼ Check if a number is an Armstrong number or    not.
+Length and breadth of rectangle are entered through keyboard.

 3. Check if the number is an Armstrong number or not.